0xEarth-Tech/0xEarth.LAND/README.md

      //Use any tile server, but must use ZXY of LAND "image": "https://a.tile.openstreetmap.org/18/77200/98507.png",
      //Add a descriptor of your liking
-      "description": "Proof of Participation for the Cavalli Rally event : Mind the Gap", "attributes": [
+      "description": "LAND on the corner of Central Park and Columbus Circle", "attributes": [
       //optional
      {